 Most recipes that require lecithin will tell you the amount that is needed.

-For example, this gummy recipe specifically calls for one teaspoon of lecithin for the entire recipe.
+For example, this gummy recipe specifically calls for two teaspoons of lecithin for the entire recipe.

-However, if the recipe does not call for a specific amount, a good rule is to add one teaspoon of lecithin per 1 cup of liquid.
+However, if the recipe does not call for a specific amount, adding one teaspoon of lecithin per 1 cup of liquid is a good rule.

-You don't need to add a lot to get the emulsification you need.
+You don’t need to add much to get the emulsification you need.

 However, if separation continues, you can add more lecithin as needed.